-Sorceress of psychological suspense, Ninie Hammon, brings you the second book in The Knowing Trilogy, a sprawling tale of spiritual warfare that spans a quarter of a century.
-If you crave sleep-with-the-lights-on suspense coupled with characters so true they’ll feel like family, The Knowing Trilogy will open a world you won’t want to believe is real.
-But it is.
+Sorceress of psychological suspense, Ninie Hammon, brings you the second book in The Knowing Saga, a sprawling tale of spiritual warfare that spans a quarter of a century.
+If you crave sleep-with-the-lights-on suspense coupled with characters so real they’ll feel like family, then you’ll love The Deceiving.

 The monster demon is BACK!

 …and he’s had twenty-six years to plot his revenge.

 Defeated in 1985 by three twelve-year-olds, the efreet returns determined to kill them.
 In The Knowing, the first book of the trilogy, he sends five demon-possessed men to murder Jack Carpenter, Becca Hawkins and Daniel Burke—the now-adult twelve-year-olds whose memories of that childhood summer when they battled a monster have been erased.
 Against all odds, the three escape and survive—only to discover that the man possessed by the efreet has been nominated to fill a vacancy on the United States Supreme Court.

 In The Deceiving, the second book of The Knowing Trilogy, the efreet has changed his tactics.
 He’s no longer trying to kill the three who defeated him.
 In “less time than it takes to cook a pot roast” he totally devastates their lives instead—as payback, and to keep them too busy to oppose his court nomination.
 And the monster has other plans, too, unspeakable plans, uglier than any of them could possibly imagine.

-Award-winning journalist and suspense author Ninie Hammon has created a terrifyingly real world where the people fighting to defeat invisible monsters from the bowels of hell are folks you might bump carts with in the grocery store.
+Award-winning journalist and author Ninie Hammon has created a terrifyingly real world where the people fighting to defeat invisible monsters from the bowels of hell are folks you might bump carts with in the grocery store.